gerardsimons/recoll-albert/README.md

 # recoll-albert
-A Python plugin for Albert that queries Recoll
+A Python plugin for Albert that queries Recoll+Xapian

 ## Motivation
 Coming from Mac OS I really missed the Spotlight feature that would display files containing certain terms.
 Albert provides matches based on file names but not yet on file content.
 This plugin aims to do just that using Recoll and Xapian for the indexing and subsequent retrieval of documents.

 ## Prerequisites